Time-series Configurations in RBFS

 Example:

 The 'bds-type' is defined as 'object-metric', which means the metric is based on object-like data entries in the table.
 The 'prometheus-type' is specified as 'gauge', that is for numeric values that can go up or down.
-In this configuration, description for the metric is added as "Chassis fan speed in rpm."
+The description for the metric is added as 'Chassis fan speed in rpm'.

 A filter is applied to the 'resource_name' column, with the 'match-attribute-value' set to 'Chassis'.
 The match-type is defined as 'regular-expression'.
-This filter determines which rows in the source table (global.chassis_0.resource.sensor.thermal
+This filter determines which rows in the source table (global.chassis_0.resource.sensor

-Also, a second filter is applied to the 'resource_type' column, which only includes rows where the value is exactly 'fan', ensuring a case-sensitive, exact string match.
-This ensures that only fan-related resource entries are considered and filters out irrelevant sensors for temperature, voltage, and other unrelated data.
+Also, a second filter is applied to the 'resource_type', which only includes rows where the value is exactly 'fan'.
+It ensures an exact string match.
+This makes sure that only fan-related resource entries are considered and filtered out irrelevant sensors.

 Example: